azavea/raster-vision/docs/quickstart.rst

 Quickstart
 ==========

 In this Quickstart, we'll train a semantic segmentation model on `SpaceNet <https://spacenetchallenge.github.io/datasets/datasetHomePage.html>`_ data.
 Don't get too excited - we'll only be training for a very short time on a very small training set!
 So the model that is created here will be pretty much worthless.
 But!
-These steps will show how Raster Vision experiments are set up and run, so when you are ready to run against a lot of training data for a longer time on a GPU, you know what you have to do.
-That's one of the core ideas of Raster Vision - the work to get an experiment you created against a tiny test set is simply to point it at more data, tweak some parameters and run it in a GPU-enabled environment.
-Also, we'll show how to make predictions on the data using a model we've already trained on GPUs for some time to show what you can expect to get out Raster Vision from a basic setup.
+These steps will show how Raster Vision experiments are set up and run, so when you are ready to run against a lot of training data for a longer time on a GPU, you'll know what you have to do.
+Also, we'll show how to make predictions on the data using a model we've already trained on GPUs to show what you can expect to get out of Raster Vision.

 For the Quickstart we are going to be using one of the published :ref:`docker containers` as it has an environment with all necessary dependencies already installed.

-.. seealso:: It is also possible to install Raster Vision using ``pip``, but it can be time-consuming to install all the necessary dependencies.
+.. seealso:: It is also possible to install Raster Vision using ``pip``, but it can be time-consuming and error-prone to install all the necessary dependencies.
 See :ref:`install raster vision` for more details.

 .. note:: This Quickstart requires a Docker installation.
 We have tested this with Docker 18, although you may be able to use a lower version.
 See `Get Started with Docker <https://www.docker.com/get-started>`_ for installation instructions.